The Garden of Cyrus

-The Garden of Cyrus, or The Quincuncial Lozenge, or Network Plantations of the Ancients, naturally, artificially, mystically considered, is a discourse by Sir Thomas Browne.
-First published in 1658, along with its diptych companion Urn-Burial, in modern times it has been recognised as Browne's major literary contribution to Hermetic wisdom.
+The Garden of Cyrus, or The Quincuncial Lozenge, or Network Plantations of the Ancients, naturally, artificially, mystically considered, is a discourse by the English polymath Thomas Browne concerned with the quincunx—a pattern of five points arranged in an X (⁙), as on a die —in art and nature.
+First published in 1658, along with its companion Urn-Burial, in modern times it has been recognised as Browne's major literary contribution to Hermetic wisdom.

-The discourse concerns itself with the use of the quincunx as a geometric pattern in art and nature.
+The book draws its primary influences from the Book of Genesis and Plato's Timaeus, initially covering Browne's speculation about the location of the mythical Garden of Eden.
+Browne proceeds to explore the role of the number 5 and the quincunx in art and human design, in natural patters, in botany, and in mysticism.
+He offers Neoplatonic and Neopythagorean arguments about the interconnection of art and nature.
+Browne was concerned with finding evidence of intelligent design in nature.
+The book uses a number of neologisms from Browne's era, including the then-new terms prototype and archetype.

+The literary critic Edmund Gosse considered this mystical text to be a "radically bad book", but argued that it contains a number of high-quality paragraphs.

+Literary allusions

+The book begins with the Genesis creation narrative, allusions to Plato's discourse the Timaeus and speculation upon the location of the Garden of Eden.
+It continues on orchard planting patterns of the Ancient Persians, who used the quincunx pattern to ensure "a regular angularity, and through prospect, was left on every side".
+Browne explores the number five and the quincunx pattern as seen in art and human design (chapters 1 and 2) as a pattern in nature, in particular through his extensive study of botany (central chapter 3) and mystically (chapters 4 and 5).

+Increased English interest in esoterica during Oliver Cromwell's Protectorate

+Written during a time when restrictions on publishing became more relaxed during Oliver Cromwell's Protectorate, The Garden of Cyrus is Browne's contribution to a "boom period" decade of interest in esoterica in England.

+Neoplatonic and Neopythagorean arguments about the interconnection of art and nature

-Written during a time when restrictions on publishing became more relaxed during Oliver Cromwell's Protectorate, The Garden of Cyrus (1658) is Browne's contribution to a "boom period" decade of interest in esoterica in England.
-Browne's discourse is a Neoplatonic and Neopythagorean vision of the interconnection of art and nature via the inter-related symbols of the number five and the quincunx pattern, along with the figure X and the lattice design.
+Browne's discourse is a neoplatonic and neopythagorean vision of the interconnection of art and nature via the inter-related symbols of the number five and the quincunx pattern, along with the figure X and the lattice design.
 Its fundamental quest was of primary concern to Hermetic philosophy: proof of the wisdom of God, and demonstrable evidence of intelligent design.
-The Discourse includes early recorded usage of the words "prototype" and "archetype" in English.
+The discourse includes early recorded usage of the words "prototype" and "archetype" in English.

+Reception

-The critic Edmund Gosse (d.
-1928) complained that "gathering his forces it is Quincunx, Quincunx, all the way until the very sky itself is darkened with revolving Chess-boards", while conceding that "this radically bad book contains some of the most lovely paragraphs which passed from an English pen during the seventeenth Century".
+The 19th- and 20th-century critic Edmund Gosse complained of the book that "gathering his forces it is Quincunx, Quincunx, all the way until the very sky itself is darkened with revolving Chess-boards", while conceding that "this radically bad book contains some of the most lovely paragraphs which passed from an English pen during the seventeenth century".